AlonEirew/event-relation-resources/definitions.md

 ### Event Span
 The event span refers to the word or phrase which corresponds to the event (i.e., the span of the “meet” event from the above example is a single word).

-> ℹ️ There are two main definitions to how event span should be annotated: Minimum-Span (defined in RED annotation guideliness) and Maximum-Span (defined in ACE annotation guideliness).
+> ℹ️ There are two main definitions to how event span should be annotated: Minimum-Span (explored in [RED annotation guideliness](datasets.md#richer-event-description-red) and Maximum-Span (explored in [ACE annotation guideliness](datasets.md#automatic-content-extraction-ace)).

 ### Event Cluster